ddbj/mssassist/README.md

     ~~~
     git clone https://github.com/ddbj/mssassist.git ~/mssassist
     ~~~
     Note!
-Do NOT change the destition directory for installing the mssassist.
-When you would like to change the directory name from 'mssassist',       you should change the value of $BASE variable in each shell script.
+Do NOT change the destination directory for installing the mssassist.
+When you would like to change the directory name from 'mssassist',       you need to change the value of $BASE variable in each shell script.
-     ↓

     ~~~
     cd ~/mssassist
     ln -s ddbj_autofix.sh ddbj_autofix